 Remember, all loans are certified for the full year – both fall and spring semesters.
 Loans are not processed for one term only unless the student is graduating in December.

 Q. Will a Direct PLUS Loan Master Promissory Note (MPN) need to be completed?

 A. Yes, all students new to the Direct PLUS Loan Program, as well as those who have borrowed through the FFELP PLUS loan program, will need to sign a new MPN via www.studentloans.gov.

 If you have previously borrowed a PLUS Loan at another Direct Lending institution, you will only need to complete the credit check process, as the MPN has already been completed for the previous loan at the previous institution.

 Q. Who can answer questions about my Direct Loan?

-A. Any questions you may have regarding the application should be addressed to La Salle University Student Financial Services.
+A. Any questions you may have regarding the application should be addressed to La Salle University Financial Aid.
 You may e-mail firstname.lastname@example.org or call 215-951-1070.